VitriolicTurtle/Colonize/README.md

 Download and install Unreal Engine 4.25.3.
 git clone the repo
 Open Unreal engine and in recent project choose browse and navigate to ViralColonizer.uproject
+When unreal ask you to build the project press yes.
+If starterContent gets auto added by unreal delete the folder.
+You might have to restart unreal to be able to delete the files in the folder.
 Then follow Unreal's documentation which is provided here: https://docs.unrealengine.com/en-US/Engine/Basics/Projects/Packaging/index.html